 - Convenient & Effective: In the past, patients had to undergo two separate surgeries to treat glaucoma and cataracts.
-Today, the iStent provides a unique opportunity to reduce glaucoma symptoms and correct vision loss from cataracts in one simple procedure.
+Today, MIGS provides a unique opportunity to reduce glaucoma symptoms and correct vision loss from cataracts in one simple procedure.

-- Precise & Predictable: The iStent inject system was precision-engineered to provide surgeons with a straightforward, accurate, and secure method of stent implantation.
+- Precise & Predictable: The microscopic instruments used in MIGS were precision-engineered to provide surgeons with a straightforward, accurate, and secure method of glaucoma treatment.

-- Clinically Proven: The iStent and iStent inject® are approved by the FDA to treat primary open angle glaucoma and relieve pressure in the eye.
+- Clinically Proven: MIGS are clinically proven and approved by the FDA to treat forms of open angle glaucoma.

 What is iStent inject®?